jpeetla/focusfriend/README.md

 - **SocialFeature.swift** – Possibly logic for social interactions, maybe adding friends or sharing progress.
 - **addFriends.swift** – Allows user to add friends within the app.
 - **TipsFeature.swift** – Provides study or app usage tips.
-- **TO ADMISSIONS OFFICERS** – A document or screen dedicated to college admissions officers (possibly an informational letter).

 ---